RoosterDragon/Desktop-Ponies/Content/readme.txt

 +New feature:  Image Centering.
 Some ponies (Pinkie Pie...) have animations of greatly varying sizes, which make the pony "jump" around when switching between them.
 You can now counteract this effect by specifying a common center for each image in the pony editor.
 (The mid-body of the pony works well.)
 The ponies with the worst mis-matched images have already had this applied.
 It is not needed for ponies with well-balanced image sizes (all the same size).

 - Ponies will no longer teleport around if they find themselves to be offscreen (like after switching to a larger image).
 They will instead try and walk back onscreen.
-The same applies to changing the allowed montiors or applying no-pony zones.
+The same applies to changing the allowed monitors or applying no-pony zones.
 - Previously, adding a new pony when all ponies were asleep with "sleep all" would crash the program when they were woken up.
 Fixed.
 - When specifying offsets for pony-following, scaling was not taken into account.
 Fixed.
 - Ponies no longer wake up if you drag them while they are asleep.